SimonXTea/SimonXTea.github.io/_posts/2025-10-15-Middle-Name.md

 **In short words: I always include my middle name initial because it makes life easier for everybody.
 It distinguishes me from my father.**

 I don't have plans to change my name, I don't want to.
 It was suggested that I call myself "Simon jr" or "Simon The 2nd", and I don't like that.
 Sometimes to avoid the issues mentioned above, I instead name myself something else on the spot, this is more common on phone calls (never legal documents).
-I often go by either Denis Tea is or Ben Cave.
+I often go by either Denis Tea or Ben Cave.

 My full name is Simon X **Camilo Baez**.
 Camilo Baez are my last names.
 The image below is a hint as to what my full middle name is.